STUDIO HOME

 PRODUCTION: Figure Project

-COPRODUCTION (in progress): La Ménagerie de verre - Paris, Théâtre National de Bretagne - Rennes, Chaillot Théâtre national de la Danse - Paris, Centre national de la danse - Pantin, La Manufacture, Haute école des arts de la scène à Lausanne
+CO-PRODUCTION (in progress): La Ménagerie de verre - Paris, Théâtre National de Bretagne - Rennes, Chaillot Théâtre national de la Danse - Paris, Centre national de la danse - Pantin, La Manufacture, Haute école des arts de la scène in Lausanne

 Débora Ramos